tytusstrickland/Pocket-Snoop-Santa/README.md

-I made the project in scratch, I used TurboWrap Packeger to convert it to an html file and enabled Github Pages to host it here: https://tytusstrickland.github.io/Pocket-Snoop-Santa/
+I made this project in scratch, I used TurboWrap Packeger to convert it to an html file and enabled Github Pages to host it here: https://tytusstrickland.github.io/Pocket-Snoop-Santa/